DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 # Grid Reference

 The Grid is a root container component designed to process and display data specified via the `rows` property.
 You can configure columns using the `columns` property.
 The Grid's functionality (data visualization and data processing) is implemented in several plugins specified as child components.
 See the [plugins concept](../guides/plugin-overview.md) for details.
+Note that the Grid is a Plugin Host thus it can contain only plugins and plugin primitives.

 ## Import